ranma2913/newrelic-plugin-agent-docker/README.md

 docker run -d --net=host -v /var/run/docker.sock:/var/run/docker.sock:ro -e NEWRELIC_KEY="YOUR_KEY" gici/newrelic-plugin-agent-docker
 ```

+#### service discovery

+automatic service discovery is done in the following order:

+1. search for images tagged with "com.newrelic.plugin" and check if there's a default backend by that name

+2. search for containers that are named like one of the default backends

 #### Attach custom backend configuration

   1. Create a mountable data directory `<data-dir>` on the host.